-John Rose is Academic Director of the Clinical Psychology Training Course at The University of Birmingham and Director of the new Forensic Clinical Doctorate and works for St Andrews Health Care.
+John Rose was Academic Director of the Clinical Psychology Training Course at the University of Birmingham and Director of the new Forensic Clinical Doctorate.
 Until June 2014 he was also Divisional Psychologist in the Learning Disability Service in the Black Country Partnership NHS Trust.

 Prior to this he worked on the Cardiff Clinical Psychology Training Course and as a Clinical Psychologist in a number of different clinical services including Birmingham, Gwent, Cardiff, Oxford and Sandwell.

 He has written over 175 articles in academic and professional journals on issues related to cognitive therapy, service design, offenders with intellectual disabilities and staff and organisational issues in intellectual disability services.